Setono/MetaConversionsApiBundle/README.md

 ## Test the integration

-To test the integration you can set the test event code (that you can retrieve from Meta / Facebooks event manager) and append it to any url on your store like so: `https://example.com/?test_event_code=[YOUR TEST EVENT CODE]`.
+To test the integration you can set the test event code (that you can retrieve from Meta / Facebooks event manager) and append it to any url on your website like so: `https://example.com/?test_event_code=[YOUR TEST EVENT CODE]`.
 This code is saved in a session and hence all your subsequent requests will be sent with the test event code.

 [ico-version]: https://poser.pugx.org/setono/meta-conversions-api-bundle/v/stable